How many ISAs can you have at the same time?

 As for the LISA, the rules have not changed.

-It means you can only hold one LISA at a time and have to choose between the cash LISA or stocks and shares LISA
+It means you can only hold one LISA at a time and have to choose between the cash LISA or stocks and shares LISA.

-Benefits of the new ISA rules
+Benefits of the current ISA rules

 Under the old rules, you could only contribute to one ISA each year, which meant you had to choose between cash, innovative finance or stocks and shares.